 Paul’s book “Many Years From Now” confirms this and specifies that “initially the single was to be ‘Strawberry Fields Forever’ backed with ‘When I’m Sixty-Four.’”
 The EMI documentation for the date January 2nd, 1967 show this as well, as tape copies were made of the recently made mono mixes for both “When I’m Sixty-Four” and “Strawberry Fields Forever” with the intended purpose being for the US, standard procedure for a new Capitol single release in the states.

 The stereo mix of the song that was issued worldwide in 1967 wasn’t made until April 17th, 1967, in the control room of EMI Studio Two by George Martin, Geoff Emerick and 2nd engineer Richard Lush.
 Lush remembers listening to the mono mix on this day as a guide which caused George Martin to question the speed it was recorded.
 “He kept saying, ‘Surely it can’t have been that fast?,’” Lush recalls.
 They acquiesced and sped up the stereo mix just the same.
 The rhythm track, including the piano overdub, was centered in the mix, while the lead vocals and orchestral bells were panned entirely to the left.
 The clarinets and the harmony vocals are all panned exclusively to the right channel.

-Another stereo mix was made sometime in 1999 for release on the album “Yellow Submarine Songtrack.”
+Another stereo mix of the original recording was made sometime in 1999 for release on the album “Yellow Submarine Songtrack.”
 This mix, which took them back to the actual master tapes, was made at Abbey Road Studios by Peter Cobbin, Paul Hicks, Mirek Stiles and Allan Rouse.
 The stereo landscape is quite different here, all vocals (lead and harmony) being centered in the mix with the clarinets panned mostly in the right channel, but not entirely.
 The rhythm track is still centered but the piano overdub and the orchestral bells are only heard in the left channel.

 Song Structure and Style